STAM-NDSU/UnderstandingTestDeletion/README.md

 ## Reproducing Results

-1. **Install Python:** To replicate the experiment results, python should be installed on your machine.
+1. **Install Python:** To replicate the experiment results, Python should be installed on your machine.
-   Check if it is installed or not using following command:
+   Check if it is installed or not using the following command:

 ```
    python --version
 ```

-If it is not installed, download and install python from [here](https://www.python.org/downloads/).
+If it is not installed, download and install Python from [here](https://www.python.org/downloads/).

 2. **Clone the repository:** Download this repository using following command: